cilogon/DataverseProvisioner/README.md

 ### Create the Registry Server Object for A Dataverse Server

+Repeat the steps below once for each Dataverse server.

 1. Browse to `Servers > Add a New Server`.
 1. Provide a Description for the Server.
 This is usually a meaningful name, for example `Production Dataverse (Australian Data Archive)`.